secretstartups/handbook/support/workflows/support_manager-on-call.html.md

 1. Ensuring customer emergencies are [handled promptly and accurately](#handling-customer-emergencies-and-incidents), [according to SLAs](https://about.gitlab.com/support/)
 1. [Handling customer-related escalations](#mechanics-of-handling-escalations) during business hours according to the [support escalation definitions of urgency](/handbook/support/internal-support/support-escalations.html#definition-of-urgency)
 1. Acting as a [notification point for security incidents](#act-as-a-notification-point-for-security-incidents)
-1. Analyzing and dispatching [Live Upgrade Assistance Requests](#analyze-and-dispatch-live-upgrade-assistance-requests) initiated during the shift
+1. Providing direction and assistance with regards to [Live Upgrade Assistance Requests](#provide-assistance-with-live-upgrade-assistance-requests) initiated during the shift

 ## Handling customer emergencies and incidents